 - A. Alleged discrimination based on age, sex, race, disability or other conditions, preferences, or behavior, excluding sexual harassment complaints. - B. Sexual harassment complaints should be directed to the Associate Vice President for Student Services.
-Copies of the procedure may be obtained from this office. - C. Student Code of Conduct.
+Copies of the procedure may be obtained from this office. - C. Academic matters, excluding individual grades except where the conditions in item "A" above apply.